A Biography of the Doctor

 The TARDIS lands at the Det Sen monastery sometime around 1630.
 The Doctor is entrusted with the sacred Ghantra.

-Notes: The Doctor has been there a number of times before, but Jamie hasn't.
+Notes: In The Abominable Snowmen the Doctor has been to Det Sen a number of times before but Jamie hasn't.
 Since the monks recognise the Doctor at least one of these visits has to have been between The Power of the Daleks and The Highlanders.
 This journey would fit neatly into the three weeks of mollycoddling mentioned in Invasion of the Cat People.

 Invasion of the Cat People